 - have a current belay pass

-After the belay course, climbers will need to have both their membership card and belay card displayed on your harness in order to use the wall.
+After the belay course, climbers will need to have their belay card displayed on their harness in order to use the wall.
 There are protective card-sized sleeves, hole punches and rubber bands at the climbing wall and gear store to assist in protecting the cards and securing them to your harness.
+As part of our COVID safe policy we also require climbers to book their sessions via this form.

 Club Climbing Times